jaspector

 Work started before permit issuance doubles the appropriate permit fee.

-Typical inspection sequence: Application, review, permit issuance, field inspections, and final inspection/certificate of occupancy.
+Typical sequence: Application, review, permit issuance, field inspections, and final inspection/certificate of occupancy.

 The city publishes permit applications and fees for residential and commercial building, trade, demolition, sign, conditional use, variance, solar, and other regulated work.

+Not all construction work requires a permit in Morrilton, AR.
 The following work is generally exempt: Block and retaining walls; Patio covers; HVAC and water heaters; Reroofs; Certificate of occupancy; Minor plumbing and electrical work including panel upgrades; Demolition.
+When in doubt, confirm with the local building department before starting work.